skovranek/buftermio/README.md

 // or
 buffer := buftermio.NewBuffer()
 ```
 2) Call the GetInput method on the buffer each time you want to get input from the CLI.
+GetInput returns a string.
 ```go
 input, err := buffer.GetInput()
 ```